spcweb/TermInA/docs/API.md

     this.version = '1.0.0';
   }

-  // Chiamato quando il plugin viene caricato onLoad() {
+  // Called when the plugin is loaded onLoad() {
     this.api.addCommand('example', this.handleExample.bind(this));
     this.api.addTheme('example-theme', {